Perfect $1$-factorisations of $K_{11,11}$: The classical families of perfect -factorisations

 \section{The classical families of perfect $1$-factorisations}

-In this section we revisit the classical families of perfect $1$-factorisations to tie up a loose end in the literature.
-Given a perfect $1$-factorisation of the complete graph $K_{n+1}$, there is a known method of constructing row-Hamiltonian Latin squares of order $n$.
+The main purpose of this section is to revisit the classical families of perfect $1$-factorisations to tie up a loose end in the literature, which we do in \tref{t:loosend} below.
+As mentioned in~\sref{s:intro}, given a perfect $1$-factorisation of the complete graph $K_{n+1}$, there is a known method for constructing perfect $1$-factorisations of $K_{n,n}$.
+We refer to this as Kotzig's construction.
 Let $n$ be an odd integer, let $V$ be the vertex set of $K_{n+1}$, and suppose that $\F$ is a perfect $1$-factorisation of $K_{n+1}$.
 For distinct $x$ and $y$ in $V$ let $h_{x, y}$ denote the unique $1$-factor in $\F$ containing the edge $xy$.
 Fix a vertex $v \in V$ called the \emph{root} vertex.
 We associate to the pair $(\F, v)$ a Latin square of order $n$, denoted by $\L(\F, v)$, whose row index set, column index set and symbol set is $V \setminus \{v\}$, and is defined by